IBM/dbb-zappbuild/README.md

 For instructions on how to contribute enhancements and bug fixes to zAppBuild, please read the [Contributions Guidelines](CONTRIBUTIONS.md).

+## zAppBuild releases

+zAppBuild publishes [releases](https://github.com/IBM/dbb-zappbuild/releases) with a New & Noteworthy summary via Github's release capability.

+Contributions are reviewed and then merged into branch `main`.
+The maintainers of the repository will create a [release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) when the contents qualifies for a new release and the state of the repository passed the [zAppBuild test framework](test/).

+You'll find a [discussion](https://github.com/IBM/dbb-zappbuild/discussions) page for each zAppBuild release.

 ## How zAppBuild works

 The zAppBuild repository is intended to be cloned to a single location on Unix Systems Services (USS) and used to build all of your z/OS applications.
 Global configuration properties are configured in the properties files in the [build-conf](build-conf/) directory.
 Specifying application-level properties is done by simply copying the supplied `application-conf` folder (located in the [samples folder](samples)) to the application source repository you want to build and then verify/update the contained default configuration property values to ensure they meet the build requirements of your application.
 See the included [MortgageApplication](samples/MortgageApplication) sample for an example of an application that has been modified to be built by zAppBuild.